MarcosFlavioGS/MarcosFlavioGS/README.md

 ##

-- 🔭 I’m currently a full stack developer on @Elebbre @Maquinalista
+- 🔭 I’m currently a full stack developer on @JustTravel

 - 🌱 I’m currently learning more about DevOps